Donald David Jameson

 Donald was a member of the FRA for over 30 years, a lifetime member of the VFW Post 1698 in Franklin, NH, and a lifetime member of the American Legion Post 49 in Northfield, NH.
 He was an avid traveler, photographer, and coin collector, and one of his life’s pleasures was being on a lake, fishing.

 Donald is survived by his wife, Pauline of Northfield; daughter, Darlene and son-in-law, Frank of Northfield; son, Christopher of Washington DC; granddaughters, Rachael of Meredith and Crystal of Northfield; great-grandson, Colby; sisters, Joanne, Pat, Doris, and Marie; and beloved pets, Daisy and Bella.
 He is also preceded in death by his son David, brothers Herbert and Wayne, and sister Lillian.

 A military memorial service with US Navy Honors will be held at 10am on Friday, January 31st at the Chapel of the New Hampshire State Veterans Cemetery in Boscawen, NH.
 A Celebration of Life will be held at the American Legion Post 49 in Tilton, NH following the memorial service.

 The family would like to thank the staff of the Concord Regional Visiting Nurse Association for their care and compassion.
 In lieu of flowers, donations may be made to the Concord Regional Hospice (https://www.crvna.org/donate).

-To send flowers to Donald "Joe" David Jameson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Donald "Joe" David Jameson, please visit our floral store.